LumiFae/Timers/README.md

 ### Timers is breaking on the 2nd round?

-RueI may be the cause, it has issues with these 2 plugins from what I've seen, in this case though you can use HSM.
+RueI may be the cause, it has issues with 2 very common plugins from what I've seen, in this case though you can use HSM.

 ## Download